italia/daf-mappa-quartiere/README.md

 ## Files
 * `/data` contains the source files. _raw_ and _interim_ are used for preprocessing. _processed_ contains the standardized data as it is loaded into the model and _output_ contains the model outputs in the format needed for the visualization
 * `/notebooks` has the Jupyter notebooks that can be used to interactively run the data pipeline steps
-* `/references` contains the model-wide settings that are used in the pipeline, such as paths and available cities details
+* `/references` contains the application-wide settings that are used in the pipeline, such as paths and available cities details
 * `/src/models` has the python libraries to obtain the neighbourhood-level KPI
 * `/src/visualization` has the js libraries of the front-end visualization
 * `/src/testing` has the testing modules for the codebase and the processed data